JiazheWei/PosterCopilot/README.md

    Employs learned aesthetic rewards to generate coherent and diverse compositions

 ### PosterCopilot Dataset

+**One of the largest-scale, most thematically diverse, and highest-quality multi-layer poster datasets.**

 - **160K posters** with **2.6M layers** (1.2M text + 1.4M image/decorative elements)
 - Spans **40+ distinct domains** from commercial promotions to public announcements